 My kids are hungry every 30 minutes.
 My seven-year-old boy will eat me if I let him!
 In the beginning, I was trying to be a good mama.
 I’d ask, “what would you like me to make for you?
 Do you want this or that?”

 But very quickly I realized that if this continues (and the rumors say it’s going to get worse as they grow…) I’ll be spending the next 16 years in the kitchen.
 Ain’t gonna happen.
 Period.

 How to Plant Fruit Trees…

 So now when I get the mommy-I-am-hungry thing I have a very simple answer… Grab an apple!
 Or a banana, or a peach, or an orange… Whatever fruit we have, just grab it and go on.
 My kids eat fruit all day every day.
 I do think it’s the best snack, but it’s not the cheapest…

 So I was thinking that this is a great reason (among other great reasons) to start planting fruit trees.
-I hope that in a few short years I’ll be able to lower the grocery bill by sending them to pick their fruit from our trees instead of grabbing it from the fridge.
+Maybe, in a few short years, I’ll be able to send them to pick their fruit from our trees instead of grabbing it from the fridge.